 Wood pulp sponges can also be used in more ways than dishwashing, cleaning countertops, and soaking up spills.
 They can germinate seeds, keep houseplants well-watered, or even plug a drafty or leaky window.
 Other natural sponges, like our luffa scrub sponges, are even great in the shower…talk about multitasking!

-Compared to plastic sponges, wood pulp sponges are more eco-friendly, versatile, and historically proven to get the job done.
+Compared with plastic sponges, wood pulp sponges are more eco-friendly, versatile, and historically proven to get the job done.